fernando-mc/serverless-finch/README.md

 serverless client deploy --region $REGION
 ```

 Use this parameter to specify what AWS region your bucket will be deployed in.

+This option will always determine the deployment region if specified.
+If `region`
+is not specified via the CLI, we use the `region` option specified under
+custom/client in `serverless.yml`.
+If that is not specified, we use the Serverless
+region specified under `provider` in `serverless.yml`.

 ---